x01-open-source/webhub/README.md

-# 🌐 weHub – The Open Web Template Hub
+# 🌐 webhub – The Open Web Template Hub

 **weHub** is a community-powered open-source platform to **showcase, explore, and download web templates** built using HTML, CSS, JS, and modern libraries like Tailwind CSS.
 It's a library of frontend website templates anyone can browse, contribute to, or clone for their own projects.